Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

-The active-active mode is available for all SKUs except Basic.You can create an Azure VPN gateway in an active-active configuration, where both instances of the gateway VMs establish S2S VPN tunnels to your on-premises VPN device.
+The active-active mode is available for all SKUs except Basic.
+You can create an Azure VPN gateway in an active-active configuration, where both instances of the gateway VMs establish S2S VPN tunnels to your on-premises VPN device.
 When a planned maintenance or unplanned event happens to one gateway instance, the switch over will happen automatically from the affected instance to the active instance.

 **Resources**
 - [About Active-Active VPN gateway](https://learn.microsoft.com/azure/vpn-gateway/vpn-gateway-highlyavailable#active-active-vpn-gateways)